1975 spring offensive: Strategies

 By the end of October the North Vietnamese Politburo decided on its strategy for 1975 and 1976.
 In what became known as Resolution of 1975, the party leadership reported that the war reached its "final stage".
 The army was to consolidate its gains, eliminate South Vietnamese border outposts and secure its logistical corridor, and continue its force build-up in the south.
 During 1976 the final general offensive would begin.
+The strategy was undoubtedly conservative, but the North Vietnamese General Staff overestimated the capabilities of the ARVN, which fought well in the summer and into the fall.
+They continually believed that the South Vietnamese, technically at least, were still superior in overall strength.
 The following month, PAVN field commanders and their political officers were called to Hanoi to assess the new strategy.
 It was first decided that an attack in the Central Highlands would have the greatest chance of success, but this concept was challenged by Lieutenant General Trần Văn Trà, COSVN's military commander.
 His staff already drew a plan for a direct attack against Saigon, and Trà quickly proposed that his forces launch a probing attack in Phước Long Province to see how well the ARVN would fight and if the U.S. would react.
 Trà's plan offered the potential for great gain at low risk.
 First Party Secretary Lê Duẩn approved the plan, but warned Trà that failure would not be acceptable, telling him "Go ahead and attack...[But] you must be sure of victory."